mattt-b/flycheck-odin/README.md

 #### Default behavior
 This is a wrapper around `odin check <location> -vet`.
-With no changes on the users' part, the default behavior is is to run `odin check . -vet` (where '.' is the current buffer directory).
+With no changes on the users' part, the default behavior is is to run `odin check file_name.odin -vet` (where 'file_name.odin' is the current buffer file).

 #### Change project checker root